nreHieW/Eagle/README.md

 1. **Metadata:** `metadata.json` contains the frames per second that Eagle used when processing the data and the team mapping of all the player ids detected in the video.
 2. **Debug Info:** Eagle automatically creates an annotated copy of the video provided to allow for quick mapping of player id to names and quick detection of any inaccuracies.
-3. **Raw Data**: There are 2 raw data files provided. `raw_coordinates.json` is the detections and coordinates determined by the various models. `raw_data.json` is a pandas dataframe (read with `pd.read_json()`) which contains the `x,y` coordinates of the visible areas in that frame, players and ball for each frame in the video. `None` values indicate that nothing was detected for that particular id at that particular frame
+3. **Raw Data**: There are 2 raw data files provided. `raw_coordinates.json` is the detections and coordinates determined by the various models. `raw_data.json` is a pandas dataframe (read with `pd.read_json()`) which contains the `x,y` coordinates of the visible areas in that frame, players and ball for each frame in the video. `None` values indicate that nothing was detected for that particular id at that particular frame.
 4. **Cleaned Data**: It is recommended to use `processed_data.json` for most use cases, similarly read as a pandas dataframe.
 It is modelled after [Statsbomb 360](https://github.com/statsbomb/open-data) and contains 3 columns: the visible areas in that frame, the coordinates from the video, and the transformed coordinates for each frame.
 Each coordinate value is a list of json objects with the type of object (Ball, Player or Goalkeeper), the coordinates and the team (for Player) identified in that particular freeze frame.